candrapwr/IdSiberCoder/README_DEVELOPER.md

 - Additional providers can slot in by implementing the shared `ChatProvider` contract and registering metadata in `src/config/providers.ts`.
 - **ZhiPu AI Provider** is now available with GLM-4.5-Flash as the default model, supporting high-performance Chinese language processing and coding tasks.
 - **Claude Provider** is now available with Claude-3-7-Sonnet-Latest as the default model, supporting advanced reasoning and detailed explanations for complex coding tasks.
+- **Novita AI Provider** is now available with deepseek/deepseek-v3.1-terminus as the default model, providing high-performance DeepSeek models via the Novita AI platform.
 - Persisting conversation history or wiring context summaries into storage can reuse the CLI project's session manager patterns.
 - The webview currently renders Markdown via `markdown-it`; theming can be extended with CSS variables exposed by VS Code.